artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** Not mapped to ISAD(G) CSV template

-**DACS Rule** Provide information about any special equipment required to view or access the unit being described, if it is not clear from the Extent element.
+**DACS Rule**: Provide information about any special equipment required to view or access the unit being described, if it is not clear from the Extent element.
 (DACS 4.3.5)

 **EAD** Not mapped to EAD.